Johnccl/Adaptive-Convolutional-Detector/README.md

 # Adaptive Convolutional Detector
 Forked from [PyTorch-SSD](https://github.com/amdegroot/ssd.pytorch), which is a [PyTorch](http://pytorch.org/) implementation of Single Shot Multibox Detector.

-Source code and models will be published soon!
+Source code and models will be opened soon!

 ### Table of Contents
 - <a href='#installation'>Installation</a>